SethGibson/ofxRSSDK/README.md

 ofxRSSDK
 ========

-openFrameworks addon for the Intel RealSense SDK and hardware, based off of ofxKinect.
+openFrameworks addon for the Intel RealSense SDK and hardware, based off of ofxKinect and ofxBase3DVideo by [Theo Watson](https://github.com/ofTheo/).

 Currently Supported:
 * Color Stream